An Overview of our Xero Integration15 Nov 2021

-From a purely sales (mercenary) point of view, it means that the people on your team with access to the credit control figures in OpenCRM will be able to see how much an existing customer owes, before they speak to them or send over a new Sales Order.
+From a sales point of view, it opens up the credit control figures in OpenCRM.
+This means that any of the team can see how much an existing customer owes, before they speak to them or raise any further Sales Orders.

 But why did you choose Xero?